mekaron/articles/agilecontent/theproblemwithlsps.md

 Of course, no company wanted to deal with this.
 Because who wants to add to their core business:

-* finding translators by putting adds in newspapers and getting through tens or 100s of applications
+* Finding translators by putting adds in newspapers and getting through tens or 100s of applications
-* sending documents back and forth to translators
+* Sending documents back and forth to translators
-* making changes in the source text in 10 languages that were corresponded through email
+* Making changes in the source text in 10 languages that were corresponded through email
-* doing all the work that project managers in LSPs are doing these days (and that makes them cry on a regular basis)
+* Doing all the tedious work that project managers in LSPs are doing these days (and that makes them cry on a regular basis)

 This is how translation companies came into existence.
 Yuka Nakasone once told me the story of how the entire translation industry - including all LSPs, MLVs and SLVs - was designed and ordered by a tech giant.
 With their hundreds of millions of dollars of localization projects back then as well, they were able to order the entire ecosystem as we know it right now.

-Translation companies promised to fix the problems they encountered in their process, even if they were caused on the client side.
+Translation companies promised to fix the problems they encountered in the translation process, even if they were caused on the client side.
 They optimized their part of the system, starting off from a signed off source text, and maximized their revenues on that model.
 Very useful!
 Until now...

  ## moving to an agile mindset in an online world